-Our portfolio was 47% leveraged as of March 31, 2013, with 77% of our debt in the form of fixed-rate mortgage loans (some of which are effectively fixed through the use of interest rate swaps).
+Our portfolio was 49% leveraged as of June 30, 2013, with 77% of our debt in the form of fixed-rate mortgage loans (some of which are effectively fixed through the use of interest rate swaps).
 By comparison, our portfolio was 49% leveraged as of December 31, 2012, with 98% of our debt in the form of fixed-rate mortgage loans.
 This leverage percentage is calculated using the estimated market value of our real estate investments (including our pro-rata share of real estate assets and related debt owned through our investments in other entities such as the Core Fund), cash and cash equivalents and restricted cash on hand as of that date.

-In order to take advantage of lower interest rate financing and extend the maturity dates of our secured mortgages, during the three months ended March 31, 2013, we refinanced \$319.5 million in expiring mortgage loans that had a weighted average interest of 5.84% with \$360.0 million in principal and a weighted average interest rate of 2.85%.
-These two financings lowered our overall weighted average interest rate for the portfolio to 4.7% from 5.6% as of March 31, 2013 and December 31, 2012, respectively.
-Additionally, in April 2013, we entered into a six-month, \$86.0 million bridge loan with JPMorgan Chase, the proceeds of which were used to retire an \$86.0 million mortgage loan that was scheduled to expire in May 2013.
-We expect to use proceeds from the sale of other real estate investments (to the extent available) to make the required payments.
+In order to take advantage of lower interest rate financing and extend the maturity dates of our secured mortgages, during the six months ended June 30, 2013, we refinanced \$405.5 million in expiring mortgage loans that had a weighted average interest of 5.74% with \$446.0 million in principal and a weighted average interest rate of 2.77%.
+These three financings lowered our overall weighted average interest rate for the portfolio to 4.5% from 5.6% as of June 30, 2013 and December 31, 2012, respectively.
+We expect to use proceeds from the sale of other real estate investments (to the extent available) to make the required payments on our bridge loan that is set to expire in 2013.
 We have no loans that are scheduled to expire in 2014.